 Keep a batch of these Loaded Egg Burritos in your freezer for a quick and easy hot breakfast on busy mornings.
 Pop one in the microwave and be ready to head out the door in minutes.

 *Be sure to sign up for the BruCrew email subscription to get these recipes in your inbox each day.

 By now it isn’t a secret that I do not like to make breakfast.
-Well, in the morning that is.
+Well, first thing in the morning that is.

-I am all for making a batch of Skinny Banana Oatmeal Pancakes or Taco Egg Muffin Cups in the AFTERNOON and freezing them for the week.
+I am all for making a batch of Skinny Banana Oatmeal Pancakes or these Green Chile Egg Taquitos in the AFTERNOON and freezing them for the following day or week.
 My brain just does not wake up early enough to be cooking on a hot stove or cutting things with a sharp knife.

-Although with our kids getting older, I am realizing that I need to start doubling the batches of food that I am freezing.
-I make pancakes and freeze them for the week.
-The kids eat pancakes for breakfast, and in two days the pancakes are gone.
+Although, with our kids getting older, I am realizing that I need to start doubling the batches of food that I am freezing.
+I make these Banana Pancakes and freeze them for the week.
+Then the kids eat pancakes for breakfast, and in two days the pancakes are gone.

-We had some sausage to use up last week, so I used that along with some scrambled eggs, peppers, hash browns, bacon, and cheese to make a batch of loaded egg burritos.
+We had some sausage to use up last week, so I used that along with some scrambled eggs, peppers, hash browns, bacon, and cheese to make a batch of easy breakfast burritos.

 Each of these burritos is a full meal.
 I stuffed each tortilla with a healthy portion of loaded eggs.
 Eggs have a high-quality protein that helps keep you fuller longer.
 This also means more energy longer into the day.
 My kids need this energy and protein to keep them from being hungry while they are in school.

 Did you also know that eggs can help form muscle tissue, build muscle strength, and repair muscles after working out?
 Sounds to me like I should be preparing more egg breakfasts for my hungry kiddos to start their mornings with.
 Add filling the fridge with more freezer breakfast burritos to my list.